nayandas69/Social-Media-Downloader/README.md

 ### Install via .deb package
 > [!NOTE]
 > This is only for Debian-based systems (like Ubuntu).
-> If you are using other Linux distros, please use the prebuilt binaries or build from source.

 1. Download the `.deb` file from [Releases](https://github.com/nayandas69/Social-Media-Downloader/releases/latest)
 2. Open a terminal and navigate to the directory where you downloaded the file.